 Group Insurance Plan

-The Co-operators Group and CBA offer a group insurance plan to CWCF members.
+The Co-operators offer a Member Benefits insurance plan to CWCF members & their members and employees, for a variety of coverages (auto, home, medical/dental, travel medical, farm, etc.).
 For more information, see this link.

 Group Purchasing Programs